Bridget Carragher

-Bridget Olivia Carragher (born 17 June 1957) is a South African physicist specializing in electron microscopy.
-She is an adjunct professor at the Columbia University (New York City, NY), and alongside Clint Potter, is also the director of the National Resource for Automated Molecular Microscopy (NRAMM), director of the Simons Electron Microscopy Center at New York Structural Biology Center (New York City, NY) and PI at the National Center for CryoEM Access and Training.
-She is also the Founder and Chief Operations Officer of NanoImaging Services, Inc.
+Bridget Olivia Carragher (born 17 June 1957) is a South African physicist specialized in electron microscopy.

+Carragher is an adjunct professor at the Columbia University (New York City, NY) and the founder and Chief Operations Officer of NanoImaging Services, Inc. She is also the director of the National Resources for Automated Molecular Microscopy (NRAMM), director of the Simons Electron Microscopy Center at New York Structural Biology Center (New York City, NY) and PI at the National Center for CryoEM Access and Training.

 Personal life

-Carragher was born and grew up in South Africa.
+Carragher was born in South Africa.
 She lived in Ghana during her childhood and for one year in England.
-After earning her master's degree, she moved to the United States and has lived there since.
-Carragher is an American citizen, she is married and has two children.
+After earning her master's degree, she moved to the United States and has lived there since where she is a US citizen.

+Carragher is married and has two children.

 Education

-Carragher received her first education at the University of the Witwatersrand, South Africa, in the field of Physics (B.Sc.: 1975–1977; B.Sc.
-Hons: 1978-1978; M.Sc.: 1979–1981).
-In 1982 she graduated from Northwestern University, Evanston, Illinois (M.Sc. in physics).
-In the same year, she started her PhD at University of Chicago, Chicago, Illinois, that she defended in 1987.
+Carragher studied physics at the University of the Witwatersrand, South Africa, from 1975 to 1981.
+She spent a year at Northwestern University, Evanston, Illinois, and graduated with a MSc in physics.
+In 1987 she gained her PhD in physics from University of Chicago, Chicago, Illinois.

 Career

-For most of her career, Carragher has been involved in developing streamlined and automated electron microscopy (EM) methods aimed at improving both the quality of EM data and the accessibility of these techniques to the broader biological community.
+Carragher has spent much of her career in developing streamlined and automated electron microscopy (EM) methods aimed at improving both the quality of EM data and the accessibility of these techniques to the broader biological community.

-After her Ph.D., Carragher worked in various positions, both in industry and academia, until moving to the Scripps Research Institute in 2001.
-Since 2002, she has served with Clint Potter as the Director of the National Resource for Automated Molecular Microscopy (NRAMM), an NIH-funded national biotechnology research resource.
+After her Ph.D., she held several posts in industry and academia until moving to the Scripps Research Institute in 2001.
+Since 2002, she has served with Clint Potter as the director of the National Resource for Automated Molecular Microscopy (NRAMM), an NIH-funded national biotechnology research resource.
 The NRAMM specializes in developing and applying automated technologies for EM and providing training at all levels.

-In 2007 Carragher co-founded a new company, NanoImaging Services, Inc., where she serves as Chief Operations Officer.
-The company aims to provide cryoEM and other microscopy services to the biopharmaceutical and biotechnology industries.
+In 2007 Carragher co-founded NanoImaging Services, Inc. The company works in the area of providing microscopy services to the biopharmaceutical and biotechnology industries.

 In 2015 Carragher and Clint moved their academic lab from The Scripps Research Institute to the New York Structural Biology Center, where they serve as co-directors of the Simons Electron Microscopy Center.
 In May 2018, they were awarded a U24 grant to start the National Center for CryoEM Access and Training (NCCAT).

+In 2022 she was named a Founding Technical Director of the Chan Zuckerberg Institute for Advanced Biological Imaging.